Katzeee/Notes/about-programing/vscode-source-control-bug.md

 2022.07.14
 ---

 Vscode cannot recognize the `.git` file in the folder.
+It says "the folder currently open doesn't have a git folder" (but it does have).

 We can see the following output: